How To Fix Back Pain

 Why Do People With This Kind of Back Pain Often Feel They Need To Bend Forward To Feel Better?

+Only the small amount of flexion that reduces the large inward curve is needed.
+You remain standing upright and can walk and do all your activities.
+The difference is that you no longer are crushing your lower back while you do them.
+You are no longerstanding and walking in a slouch called swayback.
 The mistaken idea of "fixing" back pain with forward bending has resulted in numerous unhealthful exercise and pain rehab programs relying on excessive flexion (forward bending) exercises, which cause other problems for discs, and much hip pain and dysfunction.

 What Do Abdominal Muscles Have to Do With Stopping Back Pain?